JeffreyBull76/CI_Project1/README.md

     * This is achieved with a navigation menu positioned off screen.
     * When the radio button is clicked (which is hidden and covered with a font awesome hamburger icon) the navigation slides into view.
     * The radio button itself is not present above 820px as already mentioned.
-    * The radio button has an aria label as no real label is present (for accessability)
+    * The radio button has an aria label as no real label is present (for accessibility)
   * This screen size was originally 768px but following feedback from mentor it was increased to 820px to account for larger tablets.
 This also prevents the buttons clashing with other graphical elements on resize.

 ![](assets/images/readme_images/Tidy_Village_HB_UX.jpg)